mrminhaz87/Railway-IT-OT-Demo/README.md

 The system provides three main graphic user interfaces for the user, cyber exercise participants and management team to monitor and control the system.

-#### 2D Railway[Metro] System Real-world Emulator
+#### 2D Railway[Metro] System Real-world Emulator GUI

 The 2D Railway[Metro] System Real-world Emulator GUI serves as a tool for visualizing physical real-world scenarios through simple animations, such as trains traversing tracks and docking at stations.
 This emulator program depicts a railway system within a cityscape, featuring four tracks, ten trains, track junction signal control systems, and railway station control systems.
 This comprehensive design aims to deliver a realistic and dynamic railway simulation environment.
-Below is an overview of the GUI:
+Below is GUI overview:

 ![](doc/video/connectionHub5.gif)